OblikStudio/toolkit/README.md

 ## Watcher

-Initializing components in JavaScript with class hooks can become problematic as a project grows.
-The Watcher allows you to register all components you need and then use attributes to both initialize them and specify options.
+Initializing components in JavaScript with `id` or `class` hooks can become problematic as a project grows.
+The `Watcher` class allows you to register all components you need and then use HTML attributes to both initialize them and specify options.
 The slider example from earlier can be done like this:

 ```js
 import Watcher from 'oblik/watcher'